What is unfair dismissal?

 What is the difference between wrongful and unfair dismissal?

-People often use the terms “wrongful dismissal” and “unfair dismissal” interchangeably, but they aren’t the same.
-In the United States, wrongful dismissal (also known as wrongful termination) refers to firings for illegal reasons—violating employment laws or the employee’s contract.
-If an employer violates federal anti-discrimination laws by firing an employee, for example, that would be a wrongful dismissal.
+People often use the terms "wrongful dismissal" and "unfair dismissal" interchangeably, but they aren't the same.
+In the United States, wrongful dismissal (also known as wrongful termination) refers to firings for illegal reasons—violating employment laws or the employee's contract.
+For example, if an employer violates federal anti-discrimination laws—such as the Age Discrimination in Employment Act of 1967, which was passed to prohibit age discrimination—that would be a wrongful dismissal.

 The term "unfair dismissal" is less common in the U.S. than in Britain.
 Employees may claim unfair dismissal if their employers fire them for reasons they deem unfair but don't violate employment laws or contracts.
 In the United Kingdom, unfair dismissal is any illegal termination.